 Kan Jones is a man trying to turn small talk into medium talk to understand the larger picture.
 He’s a multimedia maven content developer, and sometimes he says things that people think are cool.

+This series is the brainchild of journalist, writer, community organizer, and podcast host Bruce Poinsette, SOJC grad ’11.
 Follow and subscribe to Bruce Poinsette to get the latest information.

 Thanks to Alli Weseman and Nate Ilebode for capturing and producing these videos.